kayshcache/coder-assessment-1/README.md

 Lacerater uses HTTP Request methods to acquire data and information from websites.
 It runs only in the terminal, in that the only interface is the command line arguments, flags, and options.
 It will produce output to the terminal window that can be piped to other apps or methods in the terminal as well as produce an output file if the user includes that option when the command is run.
 It is designed to be simple and in future versions extensible.
 ##### Identify - the problem it will solve
 It will automate some of the most rudimentary browser-based inspection and information gathering techniques of ethical hackers during their initial analysis of a web application.
-There are all together too few useless programs on github, this project will change t
+There are all together too few useless programs on github, this project will change the world and disrupt the industry in this way specifically.
 ##### Identify - the target audience
 Cyber security analysts who are working in the Unix terminal, grepping, 'vimming', and bashing data for reports with the intent of later performing deeper analysis of client web services.
 The most suitable audience for this app would be a filmmaker in need of things that are harmless to make hacking look cool in a dumb movie for an ignorant audience.
 LACERATE!
 ##### Explain - how a user will use it